-This is Anita’s favorite way of me cooking chicken wings.
+These are my wife’s favorite chicken wings.
 Me, I’m happy enough with just cooking them up on my Char-Broil The Big Easy TRU-Infrared Oil-less Turkey Fryer using the Wingin’ator 3000 modification.
-But, that being said, I also love these crunchy wings that require no frying at all.
+But, that being said, I also love these crunchy almost-fried smoked chicken wings that require no frying at all.
 They have a tremendous smoky flavor, and a nice crunch.
 They are tender and juicy and can be made on a smoker (I use a Weber Smokey Mountain 18-1/2-Inch Charcoal Smoker) or over indirect heat on a charcoal or gas grill.

 If you prefer to just go for the gusto and deep fry your wings, try my fried smoked wings recipe.
 They are beyond great.